Toloka/docs/en/template-builder/operations/create-specs.md

 # Creating specifications

-A Toloka project must include specifications for [input and output data](../glossary.md#input-output-data).
-If you use Template Builder in the Toloka interface, the specification is created automatically.
+Project settings in Toloka must include specifications for the [input and output data](../glossary.md#input-output-data).
+If you use Template Builder in the Toloka interface, the specification is created automatically by default.

 {% note alert %}

-Creating a specification is in test mode, so double check the results.
+Specifications are currently created in test mode.
+After saving the project, check the input and output data specifications.
 If you have any problems, please contact [support](../concepts/support.md).

 {% endnote %}

+## Specification setting modes {#data-spec-mode}

+You can configure the specification automatically or manually.
+You can change the way the specification is configured using the **Define data specification manually** option.

+{% list tabs %}

+- Option disabled

+  The specifications of input and output data are generated automatically depending on the task interface settings.

+- Option enabled

+  You can configure the specification manually.
+In this case, automatic detection of input and output data doesn't work.
+  You may need to enable this option if:
+  * You don't want the specification version to be affected by changes in the instructions or other project fields.
+  * You have fields that you need but they become optional or are deleted after automatic generation.

+{% endlist %}

+  This option is disabled by default.

 ## Filling in input data {#input-data-create}

-Input data fields are created from the code on the **Example of input data** tab.
+If automatic generation of specifications is enabled, the input data fields are created from the configuration code.
 Provide a detailed example to get a ready-to-use specification.
 If you have optional fields, include them also.

 **Examples:**